timdittmann/gnssrefl_jupyter_github/README.md

 repository and copy the link that says 'Clone with HTTPS'.
 Using your terminal, navigate to where you would like to clone the repository and then run the command `git clone [https url]`

-To get the latest version of master or your own branch, use the git pull command.
+To get the latest version of master or your own branch,  use the git pull command from inside the now-local repository.

 ***
 ### Step 3.
 Build the docker image and running the container